-Schools would be noticeably less clean and there would be an increase in likelihood of bacteriological and/or viral infection transmission.
-Can we reasonably expect teaching staff and pupils to self-clean?
+Workplaces, customer access points and visitor attractions would be noticeably less clean and there would be an increase in likelihood of bacteriological and/or viral infection transmission.

-It is unlikely that any large-scale reduction in employee numbers could be met through natural wastage, so partial redundancy would be likely.
-Precedent would see TUs negotiate a buy-out of lost hours, so it may be year 4 before any saving is realised.
+It is unlikely that any large scale reduction in employee numbers could be met through natural wastage, so partial redundancy would be likely.
+This option would most likely require hours to be bought out of employee contracts, with precedent from previous similar instances being agreement with Trade Unions that 3 years value is paid to employees in a buyout.
+So, it would be year 4 before any saving would be realised.
+This option will not achieve any immediate saving.